b43r/inzync/README.md

 Files can be filtered by extension or file attributes.
 Synchronization jobs can be saved to a file that can be run by double-clicking.

 ## Command line switches

+/help   display all possible command line commands /job "filename"   Load the job from the given file